 An objection must be submitted within six weeks.
-The date of receipt of the objection by the Facility determines whether the objection has been submitted on time.
-The Facility forwards the notice of objection directly to the Executive Board.
+The date of receipt of the objection by the Student Legal Protection Desk determines whether the objection has been submitted on time.
+The Student Legal Protection Desk forwards the notice of objection directly to the Executive Board.

 Subsequent to the timely submission of the objection, the following procedure will apply.
-The Dispute Advisory Committeeprovides a hearing to the complainant and gives advice to the Executive Board concerning the objection and the decision to be made.
+The Dispute Advisory Committee provides a hearing to the complainant and gives advice to the Executive Board concerning the objection and the decision to be made.
 The Executive Board then makes a decision about the objection based on the recommendation of the Dispute Advisory Committee.
 Appeals against the decision can be made to the Higher Education Appeals Tribunal (see section 1.4).

 More information about the procedure can be found in the Rules of Procedure of the Dispute Advisory Committee.
-If requested, a copy of the rules can be submitted by the Facility.

-1.3 The Examination Appeal Board (Article 7.60 Higher Education and Research Act) Wageningen University has established a Examination Appeal Board.
+1.3.
+The Examination Appeal Board (Article 7.60 Higher Education and Research Act)

+Wageningen University has established an Examination Appeals Board.